 This was a first dive into the CPC's BASIC.
 There are much more possibilities: colour graphics, 3-channel sound, timers, joysticks, ...
 And this is just BASIC.
 Imagine what can be done with pure machine code.

 If you don't want to write programs (or learn it), you can of course benefit from the wide spectrum of already available software.
 It reaches from applications for sound, graphics or word processing to great game hits from the late 80's.

-To "insert" a disc into an emulator disc drive, you choose a file from the file requester you get with the F3 key.
-You can browse through the directories and ZIP files (!) and choose a DSK file.
+To "insert" a disc into an emulator disc drive, you choose a file from the file requester you get with the F3 key or use the disk icon from the main menu (available by clicking or touching the upper half of the screen).
+You can browse through the directories and ZIP files and choose a DSK file.
 For convenience, you can type the first letters of a file to find it more quickly.
-The requester then jumps to a fitting filename.
+The requester then jumps to a matching filename.